EloiStree/Service/README.md

 I have 80% of my time worked for me on hundreds of small experiments.
 And from time to time, I worked and teached for clients.

-The reason is simple, I am not working to live, I work to allow me to code more.
+The reason is simple: I am not working to live, I work to allow me to code more.
+I code because I am curious by nature and love to learn if something is possible...
+So I code it.

 You can find a list of the project on my harddrive here: https://github.com/EloiStree/ProjectsID